top of page

 The Right Light for Aloe Vera

 Aloe vera thrives in bright, indirect sunlight.
 Place it near a south- or west-facing window where it can soak up at least six hours of light daily.
-Too little light, and the leaves may stretch and weaken; too much direct sun, and they’ll scorch, turning brown at the tips.
+Too little light and the leaves may stretch and weaken; too much direct sun, and they’ll scorch, turning brown at the tips.
 If you’re growing aloe outdoors, a spot with morning sun and afternoon shade works wonders.
-At Verdagarden, we share plenty of lighting hacks to keep your plants happy—check them out at Verdagarden.
+At Verdagarden, we share plenty of lighting hacks to keep your plants happy—check them out on our website.

 Soil That Suits a Succulent

-Aloe vera demands well-draining soil to prevent root rot, its biggest foe.
+Aloe vera requires well-draining soil to prevent root rot, its primary enemy.
 A cactus or succulent potting mix is ideal, but you can make your own by blending regular potting soil with sand or perlite in a 2:1 ratio.
 Ensure the pot has drainage holes, as standing water is a death sentence for this desert native.
 For more soil recipes and plant care tips, swing by Verdagarden at Verdagarden to level up your gardening game.

 Watering Wisely

 Less is more when it comes to watering aloe vera.
-Let the soil dry out completely between waterings—typically every two to three weeks indoors, depending on humidity.
-When you water, soak the soil thoroughly, but ensure no water lingers in the pot’s saucer.
+Let the soil dry out completely between waterings—typically every two to three weeks, depending on the humidity level indoors.
+When watering, soak the soil thoroughly, but ensure that no water lingers in the pot’s saucer.
 Overwatering leads to soggy roots and yellowing leaves, so err on the side of neglect.
 Curious about watering schedules for other plants?
 Our Verdagarden blog has you covered at Verdagarden.

 Temperature and Humidity Needs

-Aloe vera loves warmth, thriving in temperatures between 60°F and 80°F (15°C to 27°C).
+Aloe vera thrives in warmth, growing best in temperatures between 60°F and 80°F (15°C to 27°C).
 It can tolerate brief dips to 50°F (10°C) but should be brought indoors if frost threatens.
 As a desert plant, aloe prefers low humidity, making it a perfect fit for dry indoor environments.
-If you’re in a humid climate, ensure good air circulation around the plant.
+If you’re in a humid climate, ensure good air circulation around the plant to prevent excessive moisture.
 Discover more climate-specific gardening advice at Verdagarden on Verdagarden.

 Potting and Repotting Tips

 Choose a wide, shallow pot for aloe vera, as its roots spread outward rather than deep.
-Terracotta pots are great for their breathability, helping soil dry out faster.
+Terracotta pots are great for their breathability, which helps the soil dry out faster.
 Repot every two to three years or when the plant outgrows its container, refreshing the soil to keep nutrients flowing.
 At Verdagarden, we’ve got step-by-step guides for repotting succulents and beyond—visit Verdagarden to dig in.

 Feeding Your Aloe Vera

 Aloe vera isn’t a heavy feeder, but a light dose of diluted cactus fertilizer once a month during spring and summer can boost growth.
-Skip feeding in fall and winter when the plant rests.
+Skip feeding in the fall and winter when the plant is dormant.
 Overfertilizing can burn the roots, so stick to a less-is-more approach.
-For more on fertilizing succulents and other plants, check out our nutrient guides at Verdagarden on Verdagarden.
+For more information on fertilizing succulents and other plants, visit our nutrient guides at Verdagarden.

 Troubleshooting Common Issues

 Yellow, mushy leaves?
 You’re likely overwatering.
 Brown, shriveled tips?
-It might be too much sun or not enough water.
+It may be due to too much sun or not enough water.
 Pests like mealybugs can occasionally strike, but a swipe of rubbing alcohol on a cotton swab keeps them at bay.
 Regular inspection and proper care prevent most problems.
 Our Verdagarden blog is packed with troubleshooting tips for aloe vera and other plants—explore them at Verdagarden.

 Why Grow Aloe Vera with Verdagarden?